 Divorce News and Records, Allen Co., Indiana

-These are incomplete, growing, lists of divorce cases compiled from court order books, case files, and newspapers.
+These are incomplete, growing, lists of divorce cases compiled from court order books, case files, case indexes, and newspapers.
 Some of the cases listed were dismissed and others resulted in divorce decrees.

 Read about Indiana's role as The Divorce Mill of the Midwest in the mid-1800s.